cosmologicon/glprog/lessons/README.md

 good chance it won't work in WebGL.
 I've also found that most of the tutorials for OpenGL ES or WebGL assume you already know the basics of OpenGL.

-So this tutorial is supposed to fill the gap, for people who don't know the basics, but want to learn them for WebGL.
+So these lessons are supposed to fill the gap, for people who don't know the basics, but want to learn them for WebGL.

 Helpful concepts